 Meanwhile in the opposite direction, two days ago physicists at the University of Manchester announced that they’ve begun a search for a new “god particle”, the so-called sterile neutrino, that’s even harder to detect than the Higgs boson, but which may help us understand how the Universe came into being and how matter prevailed over anti-matter after the Big Bang.
 This is extraordinary stuff, reminding us yet again that the more we know, the more we discover how much we don’t yet know.

 This is where science and religious faith converge.
 As Richard Dawkins put it, “The feeling of awed wonder that science can give us is one of the highest experiences of which the human psyche is capable.”
 All of us, believers, agnostics, and atheists alike can surely agree with that.

-What worries me as I turn the pages of Genesis is to read how quickly humans betrayed their role as guardians of the natural universe and turned instead to violence, murder and war.
-And what worries me as I turn the pages of the daily news is that we’re doing it again, as if we’d learned nothing in all the intervening centuries.
+What worries me as I turn the pages of Genesis is to read how quickly humans betrayed their role as guardians of the natural universe and turned instead to violence, murder, and war.
+And what worries me as I turn the pages of the daily news is that we’re doing it again, as if we’ve learned nothing in all the intervening centuries.